HFHLogo

 Decode the message(s) in your emotions by asking yourself:

-• Which feelings are surfacing right now, and why?
+• Which feelings are surfacing right now?

 • Is this a pattern?